 And suggestions like the one pictured above – painting some crown moulding a gorgeous color and nailing it to the wall so you can display a few pairs of heels in an unusual way – are fantastic if you don’t mind taking up wall space, opting for a semi-permanent and highly visible storage solution, and making your wardrobe into makeshift art.
 But I prefer wardrobe organization techniques that are temporary, reversible, or even portable.
-Yeah, I keep my hats on a string above my desk and some shoes out in the open on racks.
-But that’s because I live in a miniscule bungalow built in 1925 and have extremely limited closet space.
-I’d much rather keep those things out of sight, out of sunlight, and out of the dusty, cat-friendly environment that is my home.
+Personally, I’d much rather keep things out of sight, out of sunlight, and out of the dusty, cat-friendly environment that is my home.

 Happily, there are loads of creative wardrobe organization practices that don’t involve nails, paint, and permanence.
 Here are a few that have piqued my interest as I’ve roamed around the Interwebs lately.

 My understanding is that perfect bag storage would look something like this.
 Bags are kept upright, they don’t crowd each other, they’re out of the sun, and larger bags aren’t suspended (which might eventually cause handles to distend).
 I have no such area in my home for bag storage, so I started storing my own handbags on a hat rack.
 I worry about my handles a bit, but so far no problems, and the rack allows bags to hang without crowding or crushing.

 Store jewelry on drawer pulls set into a framed board